frogermcs/frogermcs.github.io/_posts/2014-12-05-InstaMaterial-concept-part-3-feed-and-comments-buttons.md

 And that's all for today!
 Here is the [last commit] with our `SendCommentButton` usage (it's only a boilerplate not worth mentioning).
 In the next post we'll finally move on to the next period in concept video.

 ##Source code
-Ful source code of described example is available on Github [repository].
+Full source code of described example is available on Github [repository].

 *Author: [Miroslaw Stanek]*